Templater User Scripts Obsidian

 }

-after this change will result in setting the value of
+Invoking Templater after this change will result in setting the value of

-is set to.
+filename to whatever the value of title is set to.
 Since our example also

-uses prompting, the prompt modal for filename
+uses prompting, the prompt modal for filename will be populated with the value

-as the default value.
+of title as the default value.

-element appears after filename
+Note.
+The title element appears after filename in the config object.

 This is not issue because the the script will first handle elements that do not